cwi-dis/iotsa/readme.md

 An authentication module (_IotsaAuthMod_) that stores a single username and password.
 Other modules can then specify they are only accessible after the user authenticates with this username/password combination.

 Accessing URL `/users` allows changing the password, and if the password has never been set the default password is shown whenever the device is booted in configuration mode.

+### iotsaMultiUser.h

+An authentication module (_IotsaAuthMod_) that stores a multiple usernames, passwords and rights.
+Other modules can then specify they are only accessible after the user authenticates with a username/password combination that has the correct _right_ in its set of rights.

+Accessing URL `/users` allows adding and changing users.
+A factory-installed device has no users, and allows all rights always.

 ## sample programs
 - [Skeleton](examples/Skeleton/Skeleton.ino) is a good starting point for your own applications.
 - [Hello](examples/Hello/Hello.ino) is the simplest "Hello, user" server.